-Victoria, British Columbia, located on beautiful Vancouver Island , is a popular tourist destination in Canada.
+There are a lot of things to do in Victoria, British Columbia.
+The island is located in beautiful Vancouver and is a popular tourist destination in Canada.
 However, as so many tourist destinations tend to be, Victoria is not exactly known for its affordability.
 As someone who’s lived in the city for the past few years, I can attest to the high costs both of living in and touring around Victoria, but if you know where to look, you can still find breath-taking and exciting activities for just a few dollars, or less.

-1. The Problem: Flowers and expansive green spaces are the epitomai of peace and tranquility, but Butchart Gardens’ ~$30 price tag may just be a tad too costly.
+1. Flowers and expansive green spaces are the epitomai of peace and tranquility, but Butchart Gardens’ ~$30 price tag may just be a tad too costly.

 The Solution: A stroll through Beacon Hill Park